NotAShelf/nvf/.github/README.md

   - nvf exposes everything you need to avoid a vendor lock-in.
 Which means you can add new modules, plugins and so on without relying on us adding a module for them!
 Though, of course, feel free to request them.
   - Use plugins from anywhere.
+Inputs, npins, nixpkgs...
+You name it.
+  - nvf allows _ordering configuration bits_ using [DAG] (_Directed acyclic
+    graph_)s.
+It has never been easier to construct an editor configuration deterministically!
 - **Well-documented**: Documentation is priority.
 You will _never_ face undocumented, obscure behaviour.
   - Changes, breaking or otherwise, will be communicated in the [release notes]